 No, the other person must receive a notice of the petition.
 If personal service cannot be achieved, upon a showing that an adequate effort was made to locate and, if located, to serve the other party has been made, an order will be issued that service may be had by publication.

 Service by publication involves a notice in an obscure publication read by few lawyers and fewer members of the general public.
 After the publication occurs and 45 days pass, a default judgment of annulment may be granted.
-A default judgment is called that to indicate that the other party did not appear.
+A default judgment is called to indicate that the other party did not appear.

 How to Get a Marriage Annulment